OctopusDeploy/docs/docs/patterns/multi-region-deployment-pattern.md

 ![](/docs/images/5670886/5865791.png "width=500")

-## Strict solution using Environments
+## Strict solution using Environments {#Multi-regiondeploymentpattern-StrictsolutionusingEnvironments}

 You can use [Environments](/docs/key-concepts/environments/index.md) to represent each region or data centre.
 In the example below we have defined a Dev and Test Environment as per normal, and then configured two "production" Environments, one for each region we want to deploy into.